department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/hospitalization.md

 ### Can I get disability compensation from VA?

-Yes, if:
+Yes, if you either:
-  - You spent more than 21 days in a VA hospital or other approved hospital for a service-connected disability, or
+  - Spent more than 21 days in a VA hospital or other approved hospital for a service-connected disability
-  - You were under hospital observation for more than 21 days at VA expense for a service-connected disability
+  - Were under hospital observation for more than 21 days at VA expense for a service-connected disability

 ### Who's covered?
 Veterans
 </div>

-### What kind of benefits can I get?
+### What kind of disability benefits can I get?

 - Health care
 - Added financial support (payments) for the time you spent in the hospital